idugalic/digital-restaurant/drestaurant-apps/drestaurant-microservices/README.md

 ```

-## Continuous delivery

-We have one deployment pipeline for all applications and libraries within this repository.
-In addition, all projects in the repository share the same dependencies.
-Hence, there are no version conflicts because everyone has to use the same/the latest (SNAPSHOTS) version.
-And you don't need to deal with a private NPM (JavaScript) or Maven (Java) registry when you just want to use your own libraries.
-This setup and project structure is usually addressed as a [monorepo](https://medium.com/@maoberlehner/monorepos-in-the-wild-33c6eb246cb9).

-## Technology

-### Language
-- [Kotlin][kotlin]

-### Frameworks and Platforms
-- [Spring (SpringBoot, SpringCloud, SpringData, SpringDataRest)][spring]
-- [AxonFramework][axonframework]

-### Continuous Integration and Delivery
-- Travis

 ### Infrastructure and Platform (As A Service)
 - [H2 - java SQL databse][h2]
 - [Apache Kafka][kafka]

 [mvn]: https://maven.apache.org/
 [kotlin]: https://kotlinlang.org/